What are the educational options available for children with Autism?

 Some special schools cater specifically for people with Autism.
 Other long established learning disability schools cater for general learning disability and may also have Autism specific classes.
 To search for a list of special schools, please see the Department of Education’s ‘find a school’ section on their website here.

-Autism Unit in a Mainstream School
+Autism Class in a Mainstream School

-Classes for children with Autism in main stream schools have approximately six pupils with a teacher and two special needs assistants (SNA’s).
+Classes for Autistic children in main stream schools have approximately six pupils with a teacher and two special needs assistants (SNA’s).
 There are many of these schools around the country.
 For further information on special classes in mainstream schools (both primary and secondary), please see the National Council for Special Education’s website here.

 Some children are capable of progressing in a mainstream class with the assistance of an SNA and resource hours.
 Please note there has been a change in the Special Education Teaching Allocation for each school, which came into effect at the start of the 2017/2018 school year.
 The new Special Education Teaching Allocation will provide a single unified allocation for special educational support teaching needs to each school, based on that school’s educational profile.
 You can view each school’s allocation (both primary schools and secondary schools) on the National Council for Special Education’s website here.

 Since the EPSEN Act of 2004, there is a growing number of special classes and units for children with Autism in main stream post primary schools.
 In line with the primary schools, there will be a ratio of approximately 6:1 with two SNA’s.
-For further information on special classes in mainstream schools (both primary and secondary), please see the National Council for Special Education’s website here.
+For further information on Autism classes in mainstream schools (both primary and secondary), please see the National Council for Special Education’s website here.

 The NCSE was set up to improve the delivery of education services to persons with special educational needs, with a particular focus on Children.
 Their service is delivered through a national network of Special Educational Needs Organisers (SENOs), who interact with parents and schools, and liaise with the HSE in providing resources to support children with special educational needs.
 To see the contact details of your local SENO, please click here.